Smart Grid: Architecture, Developments and Use Cases

 Smart Grid: Architecture

 A smart grid system has a highly distributed and hierarchical network architecture.
-It utilizes intelligent sensing devices to collect information regarding each component of the grid to make an informed decision regarding its operation.
+It utilizes intelligent sensing devices to collect information regarding each grid component to make an informed decision regarding its operation.
 The main components of a smart grid include:

 Architecture of smart grid system